African Skimmer

 Why is the African Skimmer Near Threatened?

-Small fish, caught by skimming its elongated lower mandible through calm water while in flight.
+Small fish, caught by skimming the elongated lower bill through calm water in flight.

 Other birds you may enjoy